Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 Another art gallery worth visiting is the Neka Art Museum about three kilometers north of Ubud’s center.
 It was founded by Balinese teacher and art collector Pande Wayan Suteja Neka in 1982.

-In 1966, Neka, who was the son of a famous local woodcarver, opened a small shop with high-quality painting.
+In 1966, Neka, who was the son of a famous local woodcarver, opened a small shop with high-quality paintings.
 To document and preserve Balinisian art, he started collecting local works.

 Then, in 1975, during his international travels with Dutch ex-pat and artist Rudolf Bonnet, Neka discovered Balinese art unseen in Indonesia.
 After his return, he decided to establish an art gallery.